LPG Tanks Ireland: All you need to know

 Given how widely dispersed the Irish population is and how a sizable amount of people live quite some distance from the gas network, LPG tanks are an easy and efficient alternative home-heating solution.
 With delivery all over Ireland and strategically placed storage depots, no house is too remote to use LPG.

 LPG tanks (also known as LPG storage tanks or bulk gas tanks) are used to store Liquefied Petroleum Gas (LPG, a by-product of natural gas extraction and oil refining).
 LPG tanks are filled by tankers and are similar to oil tanks, but cleaner, more environmentally friendly and easier to fill.

 LPG storage tanks are also virtually impossible to steal from, unlike oil tanks.
-Unfortunately, theft of home heating oil from tanks is a common occurrence in Ireland.
+Unfortunately, theft of home heating oil from tanks, such as Emo Oil, is a common occurrence in Ireland.

 Simply by installing a bulk gas tank and an LPG boiler, a house set up for gas-fired central heating can be converted to run on LPG.
 The whole process is quick, painless, and relatively economical when compared to the costs of converting the central heating system to run off another fuel source.